-The following table describes parameters the Kafka channel supports; required properties are listed in bold.
+The following table describes parameters the Kafka channel supports.
+Required properties are listed in bold.

-Table 4: Kafka Channel Properties
+Table 8: Kafka Channel Properties

 Property Name Default Value Description type Must be set to org.apache.flume.channel.kafka.KafkaChannel. brokerList The brokers the Kafka channel uses to discover topic partitions, formatted as a comma-separated list of hostname:port entries.
 You do not need to specify the entire list of brokers, but Cloudera recommends that you specify at least two for high availability. zookeeperConnect The URI of the ZooKeeper server or quorum used by Kafka.
-This can be a single host (for example, zk01.example.com: 2181) or a comma-separated list of hosts in a ZooKeeper quorum (for example, zk01.example.com: 2181, zk02.example.com: 2181, zk03.example.com: 2181). topic flume-channel The Kafka topic the channel will use. groupID flume The unique identifier of the Kafka consumer group the channel uses to register with Kafka. parseAsFlumeEvent true Set to true if a Flume source is writing to the channel and expects AvroDataums with the FlumeEvent schema (org.apache.flume.source.avro.AvroFlumeEvent) in the channel.
-Set to false if other producers are writing to the topic that the channel is using.
+This can be a single host (for example, zk01.example.com:2181) or a comma-separated list of hosts in a ZooKeeper quorum (for example, zk01.example.com:2181, zk02.example.com:2181, zk03.example.com:2181). topic flume-channel The Kafka topic the channel will use. groupID flume The unique identifier of the Kafka consumer group the channel uses to register with Kafka. parseAsFlumeEvent true Set to true if a Flume source is writing to the channel and expects AvroDataums with the FlumeEvent schema (org.apache.flume.source.avro.AvroFlumeEvent) in the channel.
+Set to false if other producers are writing to the topic that the channel is using. readSmallestOffset false If true, reads all data in the topic.
+If false, reads only data written after the channel has started.
+Only used when parseAsFlumeEvent is false. kafka.consumer.timeout.ms 100 Polling interval when writing to the sink.